JKorf/CryptoExchange.Net/docs/Orderbooks.md

 ---

 ## Locally synced order book
-Each implementation provides an order book implementation.
+Each exchange implementation provides an order book implementation.
 These implementations will provide a client side order book and will take care of synchronization with the server, and will handle reconnecting and resynchronizing in case of a dropped connection.
 Order book implementations are named as `[ExchangeName][Type]SymbolOrderBook`, for example `BinanceSpotSymbolOrderBook`.

 ## Usage
 Start the book synchronization by calling the `StartAsync` method.
-This returns a success state whether the book is successfully synchronized and started.
+This returns whether the book is successfully synchronized and started.
 You can listen to the `OnStatusChange` event to be notified of when the status of a book changes.
 Note that the order book is only synchronized with the server when the state is `Synced`.
+When the order book has been started and the state changes from `Synced` to `Reconnecting` the book will automatically reconnect and resync itself.

 *Start an order book and print the top 3 rows*
 ```csharp